One thing leads to another.

 “Yeah the ice rink.”
 He pointed out the windows.
 “You know the ice rink.”

 “I’m new in—”

 “It’s just one of my gigs.”
 He scratched his shaggy hair vigorously.
 “I dee-jay other stuff, too.”

 Maybe it was this sudden change of topic that led me to make a snap judgment.
-Or maybe it was instinct.
-But I decided this shaggy teenager was playing the game of Life with an incomplete deck of cards.
-I did admire how, in spite of his having a short deck, he was choosing to play, not to sit the game out.
-He had, after all, struck up a conversation with a middle-aged stranger staring into a computer screen in a café.
+Or maybe it was instinct, but I decided this shaggy teenager was playing the game of Life with an incomplete deck of cards.
+I did admire how, in spite of his having a short deck, he was choosing to play, not to sit out the game.
+He had, after all, struck up a conversation with a middle-aged stranger in a café.

 The video playing on his phone appeared to be of a heavy-metal band on a smoke-filled stage.
-But the image was small and the connection jerky and there was no sound.
+The image was small and the connection jerky and there was no sound.
 Watching the stuttering video was like watching a flip-card animation.